Reselling clothing online is a very popular way to make money online these days.

 If you’re completely new to reselling clothing online, trying a combo of Poshmark and Mercari is a nice starting point.

 Extra Reading – The Best Apps & Websites Like Mercari.

-If the items you have to sell are considered luxury goods, meaning higher priced or designer items, then The Real Real is likely the best spot for you.
+If the items you have to sell are considered luxury goods, meaning higher priced or designer items, then The Real Real is likely the best site like Depop you can use.

 The platform takes all of the grunt work out of your hands– all you have to do is schedule a pick up, drop-off, or ship your items to them, so they can authenticate and list your items for you.

 The Real Real handles everything from product photography to pricing, which they determine based on the condition of your items and current market trends.